 Among two legendary SI Guides Zane Mirfin & Tony Entwistle.
 Zane snags another Motueka Brown at the Nelson Euro Nymph Clinics.
 Masters of the game!!

 Bacon, egg avocado Pitas.
 Breakfast of champions baby!!

 2021 Euro Nymph Clinics Motueka, Nelson with Tony Entwistle's Fly Fishing

-A Fantastic tailing king on a crab fly 'riding' and short tail stingray - Golden Bay, South Island
+A Fantastic tailing king on a crab fly 'riding' a short tail stingray - Golden Bay, South Island

 Hooked up at the end of the day near our campsite deep in the mountains

 As I write this we're heading into the winter season for lake run rainbow trout in Taupo.
 Fish are starting to run up the Tongariro and adjacent streams for their winter spawn.
 Theres some amazing conventional nymph, euro nymph, and swing/spey action to be had.
-I'm only a phone call away so book some guide days up their and keep the winter blues at bay!
+I'm only a phone call away so book some guide days with me and keep the winter blues at bay!

 Now taking bookings for the 2021/22 season.
 Give me a call and lock in the best dates of the season before they fill up fast.
-I've already getting dates booked, so don't miss out on the best of the best.
+The calendar is already getting booked up so don't miss out on the best of the best.

 I'm looking forward to sharing more great experiences and adventures with return customers and new anglers next season.
-The packs and boots are ready for you and already getting with drawl symptoms!
+The tramping packs and boots are waiting and already getting with drawl symptoms!

 Join me for a walk into the finest trout real estate on the planet.
 Specialist guided adventures in New Zealand's Lower North island